-Use shade-grown tea leaves to grind Chinese Matcha green tea powder.
-The matcha preparation starts several weeks before harvest and may last up to 20 days when the tea bushes are covered to prevent direct sunlight.
-Tea leaves slow down growth, stimulates an increase in chlorophyll levels, turns the leaves a darker shade of green, and causes amino acids, particularly theanine.
-Only the most delicate tea buds are hand-picked.
+Tea leaves slow down growth, stimulates an increase in chlorophyll levels, turns the leaves a darker shade of green, and increase amino acids, particularly theanine.
+We only hand-pick the most delicate tea buds.
 After harvesting, laid out flat and dried the tea leaves.
-However, they will crumble somewhat and become known as tencha.
-Then, tencha may be de-veined, de-stemmed, and stone-ground to the fine powder, bright green, talc-like powder known as matcha.
+Then they become Tencha.
+After that, we de-vein and de-stem and ground to the bright green powder, known as matcha.

 Grinding the leaves is a slow process because the millstones must not get too warm to avoid the leaves’ aroma altered.
 It may take up to one hour to grind 30 grams of matcha.

 Its amino acids dominate the flavor of matcha.
-The highest matcha grades have more intense sweetness, and deeper flavor than the standard or coarser tea harvested qualities later in the year.
+The highest matcha grades have more intense sweetness, and deeper flavor than the standard or coarser tea harvested qualities later.

-- In China during the Tang Dynasty (618–907), tea leaves were steamed and formed into tea bricks for storage and trade.
-The tea was prepared by roasting and pulverizing the tea, and decocting the resulting tea powder in hot water, then adding salt.
+- During the Tang Dynasty (618–907), Chinese steamed and formed tea leaves into tea bricks for storage and trade.
+Prepared the tea by roasting and pulverizing the tea, and decocting the resulting tea powder in hot water, then adding salt.

-- Preparation and consumption of powdered tea were formed into a ritual by Chan or Zen Buddhists.
-The earliest extant Chan monastic code, entitled Chanyuan Qinggui (Rules of Purity for the Zen Monastery), describes the etiquette of tea ceremonies.
+- Chan or Zen Buddhists formed Preparation and consumption of powdered tea into a ritual.
+The earliest extant Chan monastic code, entitled Chanyuan Qinggui (Rules of Purity for the Zen Monastery), describes tea ceremonies’ etiquette.